Skip to content

 The maximum allowed size of attachments in outgoing messages.
 Make sure to also check the e-mail size limit under E-Mail > General.
 The specified size may not be exceeded by Webmail.

-The following options are only visible if "Use AXS Guard services for Webmail" is disabled.
-See the context-sensitive help on the appliance for additional information.
+The following options only appear if AXS Guard services for Webmail are disabled.
+See the context-sensitive help for additional information.

 Webmail Service Settings